astronomer/astro-docs/cloud/stable/04_customize-airflow/01_manage-airflow-versions.md

 #### Locate your Dockerfile in your Project Directory

 First, open the `Dockerfile` within your Astronomer directory.
-When you initialiazed an Airflow project via the Astronomer CLI, the following files should have been automatially generated:
+When you initialized an Airflow project via the Astronomer CLI, the following files should have been automatially generated:

 ```
 .